Saturday, May 30, 2026

 Not everything deserves the same attention.

-Every finding is classified by organizational scale and decision complexity.
+On the analysis-heavy scans — events, entities, scenarios, risks, plans — every finding is classified the same way, every time: by organizational scale and decision complexity.
 FLOW A means delegate.
 FLOW D means mobilize.
-No more treating a routine filing the same as a supply chain crisis.
+The routine filing and the supply-chain crisis stop reading as the same thing.

 LevelScaleComplexity